 How to Turn Temp Into Perm

-Some employees may value the temp nature of a position, but if you're looking to get hired full time, try these tips to make yourself an attractive permanent hire:
+Some employees may value the temp nature of a position, but if you're looking to get hired full-time, try these tips to make yourself an attractive permanent hire:

-Follow Company Culture
+1. Follow Company Culture

-Some companies have a work through lunch culture, while others support employees gathering in the kitchen for group lunches.
+Some companies have a work-through-lunch culture, while others support employees gathering in the kitchen for group lunches.
 Follow the culture of the company you're at, in terms of hours, socializing, meeting behavior, etc.

 Think of your temp time as an audition.
 Show up on time, avoid leaving early or taking excessive days off, and in general, be a dependable employee.

-Do Good Work
+3. Do Your Best Work

 As well as showing up when you're supposed to, be the best possible employee for the position.
 Define in your head what would be good work, whether it's filing all papers by the end of the day, upselling sweaters, or serving customers with consistent good cheer, and then always provide it.

-Go The Extra Mile
+4. Go the Extra Mile